jorzel/hashnode/cmh09l6le000002kz1cecdgoz.md

 Here's something crucial: the loop needs multiple contexts to align.
 But that doesn't mean you need *all possible contexts* to be perfect.

 Different combinations work for different people.
 Maybe you don't have money for formal training, but you have incredible grit and determination.
 Maybe you don't have a coach, but you have supportive parents who believe in you.
-Maybe you don't have someone providing expert feedback, but you're strongly analytical and can assess your own gaps.
+Perhaps you don't have someone providing expert feedback, but you're a strong analyst and can identify your own gaps.

 This is fundamentally different from the fixed talent approach.
 Fixed talent says: "You either have this specific thing or you don't."
 The loop approach says: "What combination of contexts can work for *you*?"